-The holidays can be full of joy: making memories with loved ones, first meetings between baby and family members, and the joy in being surrounded by family.
+The holidays can be full of joy: making memories with loved ones, first meetings between Baby and extended family members, and the joy in being surrounded by people you don't see very often.
 Oftentimes those joyful moments can be overshadowed by the stress of travel, planning, parties, and family.
 Here are a few tips on how to survive the next few months as a breastfeeding mother.

 1. Breastfeed the Baby